50 days until Commencement!

-Much like Colin Firth, many of us are terrified of public speaking.
+Much like Colin Firth in The King’s Speech, many of us are terrified of public speaking.

 Unfortunately, saying words in front of other humans remains an important part of academic life, especially at venues like conferences.
 In a continuation of my series on giving presentations, I want to share some tips and tricks I recently learned from Theatre and Speech Communication professor Julie Kiernan on dealing with public speaking anxiety.